ebarbosahsi/azure-docs.es-es/articles/azure-vmware/public-ip-usage.md

 ## <a name="limitations"></a>Limitaciones

-Puede tener 100 direcciones IP públicas por SDDC.
+Puede tener 100 direcciones IP públicas por nube privada.

 ## <a name="next-steps"></a>Pasos siguientes